Catchouli-old/Volumetrics/exercises/exercise_1.md

 The program above gets the position of the current pixel, divides it by the resolution to get a normalised value 0 to 1, and then outputs it as a colour.

+The following exercises will direct you through the fundamental glsl, vector maths, and geometry knowledge needed for eventually implementing a volume ray tracer.
+Part 2 will then extend these techniques to 3d, introducing ray casting.

+To follow along, attempt the exercise and then compare to my solution.
+If your solution is different, analyse why, as it might be important in the following exercises.
+Each step should leave you with a functioning shader, producing something similar to the image provided.

 ## 1.1 - Draw the flag of France

 Modify the default shader to output the flag of France.
 By outputting a different colour depending on the value of uv, you should be able to produce a different output on different parts of the screen.